harrisonpage/draft/README.md

 * Sample templates provided
 * Automatically generates tag pages
 * Bring your own CSS files or use [drop-in CSS frameworks](https://github.com/swyxio/spark-joy/blob/master/README.md#drop-in-css-frameworks)
-* Generates an RSS 2.0 feed
+* Generates Atom and RSS 2.0 feeds
 * Minimal dependencies to build, zero dependencies to run
 * Allows for drafts: Set a post's status to `private` and it will be skipped
 * Home page shows latest post with an index of all posts
 * Headers and footers stored in a common template file
-* Compliant with W3C standards for XHTML, CSS and RSS validation
+* Compliant with W3C standards for XHTML, CSS, Atom and RSS validation
 * Minimal code base: Under 1,000 lines of Golang
 * Fast page generation
 * Easily deploy the `output` folder to production
 * Collision detection to avoid unintentionally overwriting same-named posts
-* SEO features including meta tags (OpenGraph, etc), sitemap and custom URLs
+* SEO features: meta tags (OpenGraph, etc), sitemap and custom URLs

 ## Folders